 BIC codes together with an account number may also be sufficient.
 It is best to contact your payment service provider or bank for advice if you are unsure about formatting beneficiary bank details.
 Inputting the incorrect detail can lead to lengthy delays and incur high costs.

-Money transfer specialists like FEXCO Corporate Payments use validation tools to make sure account details are accurate before a payment is sent through the banking system.
+Money transfer specialists like Fexco use validation tools to make sure account details are accurate before a payment is sent through the banking system.
 This avoids unnecessary delays and guarantees straight through processing success rates of 99%.